 If you’re up for a morning beer, you’ll enjoy the stop at Sarajevo Brewery.
 It will feel like the old tymes when people drank beer all day because the water was too polluted.
 But even if you don’t want a drink, you’ll love the glamorous feel of the antique wood.
 This was one of my favorite buildings in Sarajevo.

 Fear not!
 We won’t spend the morning of our 24 hours in Sarajevo itinerary with an empty stomach.
-We got two yummy bites to eat on this tour.
+I got two yummy bites to eat on this tour.
 The first was the curved pretzel you see above.
-My guide told me that they were crazy popular in Bosnia and people eat them all the time.
+Apparently they were crazy popular in Bosnia and people eat them all the time.
 They reminded me a bit of Romanian covrigi, which makes sense because both Bosnia and Romania were once part of the Ottoman Empire.

 4) Susan Sontag Square